Fact Sheet 448

-There are no absolute rules about when to start ARV drugs.
-You and your doctor should consider your CD4 (T-cell) count, your viral load, any symptoms you are having, and your attitude about taking HIV medications.
+While antiretroviral therapy (ART) is recommended for all people living with HIV, independent of your symptoms or CD4 count, you and your doctor should consider your CD4 (T-cell) count, your viral load, any symptoms you are having, and your attitude about taking HIV medications.
 Fact Sheet 404 has more information about guidelines for the use of ARV medications.

 If you take fosamprenavir with other ARV drugs, you can reduce your viral load to extremely low levels, and increase your CD4 counts.
 This should mean staying healthier longer.

 Many new copies of HIV are mutations.
 They are slightly different from the original virus.
 Some mutations can keep multiplying even when you are taking an ARV drug.
 When this happens, the drug will stop working.
 This is called “developing resistance” to the drug.
 See Fact Sheet 126 for more information on resistance.

 Sometimes, if your virus develops resistance to one drug, it will also have resistance to other ARV drugs.
 This is called “cross-resistance”.
 Fosamprenavir might not be cross-resistant with other protease inhibitors.
 Resistance can develop quickly.
 It is very important to take ARV medications according to instructions, on schedule, and not to skip or reduce doses.